sinbad/UnityBuildReleasePS/Readme.md

 ### Steam is its own build config

 There are 2 build variants of each target, "steam" and "general".
-The "steam" variant is built with `#define STEAM_BUILD`, and the "general" variant is built with `#define DISABLESTEAMWORKS`.
-This is just convenient for my builds which enable Steam functionality only when `STEAM_BUILD` is defined, and since I use Steamworks.Net, defining `DISABLESTEAMWORKS` excludes that from the codebase in other cases.
+The "steam" variant is built with the defines set in **DefinesSteam**, and the "general" variant is built with the defines set in **DefinesNonSteam**.

 The "general" build variant is used for internal testing (and has a -dev variant) and Itch.io.